Wet-blanket religion*

 Afterword

-The actions of the elder brother in Jesus' parable of the Prodigal Son convey several attitudes and themes, including resentment, self-righteousness, and the struggle with forgiveness and reconciliation.
+The elder brother's actions in Jesus' parable of the Prodigal Son convey several attitudes and themes that are not exactly Christ-like.
+These include resentment, self-righteousness, and a struggle against forgiveness and reconciliation.

 Overall, the way the elder brother acted and talked serves as a cautionary tale about the dangers of harboring resentment, self-righteousness, and an unwillingness to forgive.
-The parable emphasizes the importance of humility, compassion, and reconciliation in relationships, mirroring the teachings of Jesus about love, forgiveness, and reconciliation.
+The parable emphasizes the importance of humility, compassion, and reconciliation in relationships.
+It illustrates well the teachings of Jesus about love, forgiveness, and reconciliation.

 More for you from Luke